 This Climate Check report, informed by a survey of 750 executives conducted in January and February 2021, evaluates business’ responses to climate change issues in the context of the coronavirus pandemic and economic downturn.

 Business leaders see that climate change is no longer a distant threat.
-Nearly 30% of executives say their organizations already feel the operational impacts of climate-related disasters and more than a quarter are facing a scarcity of resources due to climate change.
+Nearly 30% of executives say their organisations already feel the operational impacts of climate-related disasters and more than a quarter are facing a scarcity of resources due to climate change.
 In the midst of these direct impacts, the majority of business executives acknowledge that the world is now at a tipping point to act if we are to mitigate the effects of climate change.

-Almost a quarter of organizations, however, have seen firsthand how environmental sustainability efforts are good for people, planet and profit.
+Almost a quarter of organisations, however, have seen firsthand how environmental sustainability efforts are good for people, planet and profit.
 These companies plan to accelerate their environmental sustainability efforts over the next year including broadening strategies beyond public policy to accountability measures that impact the bottom line and executive compensation.

 This report captures influential perspectives at a key moment in the climate conversation and the future of our planet.
-Our findings highlight ways for organizations to incorporate a breadth of environmental sustainability efforts into their core operations and move from commitment to action.
+Our findings highlight ways for organisations to incorporate a breadth of environmental sustainability efforts into their core operations and move from commitment to action.